 - Sharing their own personal story with a candidate or campaign

-When running persuasion efforts before a GOTV campaign, tactics that engage voters in two-way conversations, such as deep canvassing are shown to be effective.
+When running persuasion efforts before a GOTV campaign, tactics that engage voters in two-way conversations, such as deep canvassing and personal contact are shown to be effective.

 Next, let’s talk about the message itself.

 Gentle social pressure can convince people to vote.

 According to studies, emphasizing a high expected turnout in your messaging serves to boost voter turnout.
 The opposite is true if you approach voters talking about low turnout rates.

 Messaging that asks citizens to “be a voter” is found to be more effective than simply asking them to vote.

 If the supporter has been a frequent voter in the past, they might not need the encouragement, but simply appreciating them for setting an example for the neighbourhood can go a long way in keeping them dedicated.

 Helping even one eligible voter to vote can make tremendous impact.